Marketing to Teachers

 Nearly half of today’s teachers are millennials.

-With digital verification, teachers happily provide their personal information to receive the discount, and their eligibility is instantly verified.
+With digital verification, teachers happily provide their personal information to receive the offer, and their eligibility is instantly verified.
 This opt-in exchange also gives brands data they can then use for nurture and retention programs, making gated offers a highly effective way to acquire loyal customers.